aws-samples/sample-multi-tenant-agent-core-app/README.md

 ### Why Cost Attribution Matters for Multi-Tenancy

-When multiple tenants share the same Agent Core Runtime, accurate cost attribution is critical for:
+When multiple tenants share the same Bedrock Agent Core Runtime, accurate cost attribution is critical for:
 - **Billing**: Charge each tenant for their actual usage
 - **Analytics**: Understand which tenants consume most resources
 - **Optimization**: Identify cost-saving opportunities per tenant